2019 South American Eclipse - Eclipse

-GLOBE's Eyes on the August, 2017 North American Eclipse
+GLOBE's Eyes on the July, 2019 South American Eclipse

 Did you know that nearly everything on Earth—you, your computer, all the plants and animals, even the weather—gets its energy from the Sun?
 The Earth is a solar-powered planet; light from the Sun travels towards Earth where it is absorbed by the surface and reemitted in the form of heat radiation.
 This energy exchange is what keeps the planet warm and lets it support life.